Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

 ---

-Contact: For technical questions or suggestions, please contact us through GitLab Issues or the project repository.
+**Contact:** For technical questions or suggestions, please contact us through GitHub Issues or the project repository.